 Time, light, Japan: Japanese art 1990s to now, Art Gallery of New South Wales, Sydney, 17 Dec 2016–14 May 2017

 Anthony Bond, Contemporary: Art Gallery of New South Wales Contemporary Collection, 'Objects and associations', pg.332-381, Sydney, 2006, 356-357 (colour illus.). reproductions on pg.357 are details

 Bruce James, Art Gallery of New South Wales handbook, 'Asian Collection: East Asia', pg.
-246-287, Domain, 1999, 287 (colour illus.0.
+246-287, Sydney, 1999, 287 (colour illus.0.

 Jill Sykes, Look, 'New on two', pg.
-18-19, Newtown, Sep 2006, 19.
+18-19, Sydney, Sep 2006, 19.